 We do not have any relationships with other entities or financial partnerships, such as entities often referred to as structured finance or special purpose entities that have been established for the purpose of facilitating off-balance sheet arrangements or other contractually narrow or limited purposes.
-We did not have any other off-balance sheet arrangements during the periods presented other than the indemnification agreements.
+We did not have any other off-balance sheet arrangements as of December 31, 2022 or 2021.